 But when it comes to generating product ideas and deciding what items to sell, product trend sites publish ideas that are often out of reach for the average merchant.
 That’s because there are often too many others who have already jumped on the bandwagon with selling these items.

 In other cases, these products are too difficult to get for dropshipping purposes.
-They’ll provide you with good dropshipping product ideas, but they might not necessarily be right for your store.
+So while you might get good dropshipping product ideas, you’re likely to struggle with finding suppliers for those items. .

 What to Sell Online: Deciding on Top-Selling Products